 If the member’s account is under-billed because of failure to receive meter readings, faulty metering equipment, or other circumstance resulting in unreported use, the Cooperative will estimate the unbilled amount and adjust the member’s bill accordingly, up to 12 months.

 All bills for electric service are payable by mail, in person at any Cooperative office, or via any of the payment options offered by the Cooperative.
 The Cooperative may discontinue service to members who fail to pay for service within seven days from the date of the delinquent notice.
 Members may make arrangements with the Cooperative for payment of delinquent accounts so that they will not be disconnected for non-payment.
 If the Cooperative dispatches a service representative to collect a delinquent bill, a $75.00 Collection Fee will be included in the collection amount.
 Failure to pay a service representative the full amount owed at the time may result in immediate disconnection of service.
-If the member’s service is disconnected, a reconnection will not be made until the account is paid in full and a reconnection fee together with a deposit is paid.
+If the member’s service is disconnected, a reconnection will not be made until the account is paid in full and a reconnection fee together with a deposit is paid and when applicable a same day service fee.
 Under no circumstances will the Cooperative be liable for losses incurred resulting from the disconnection of service due to a member’s failure to pay for electrical service or any other reason for disconnection required by the Cooperative’s policies.

 200.13 Payment Options